Ionized-air glow

 Ionized-air glow is the luminescent emission of characteristic blue–purple–violet light, often of a color called electric blue, by air subjected to an energy flux either directly or indirectly from solar radiation.

 Processes

-When energy is deposited to air, the air molecules become excited.
+When energy is deposited in air, the air molecules become excited.
 As air is composed primarily of nitrogen and oxygen, excited N2 and O2 molecules are produced.
 These can react with other molecules, forming mainly ozone and nitrogen(II) oxide.
 Water vapor, when present, may also play a role; its presence is characterized by the hydrogen emission lines.
 The reactive species present in the plasma can readily react with other chemicals present in the air or on nearby surfaces.

 Deexcitation of nitrogen

 The excited nitrogen deexcites primarily by emission of a photon, with emission lines in ultraviolet, visible, and infrared band: